rajavishah/TextUtils/README.md

 # TextUtils
 TextUtils gives you a way to analyze your text quickly and efficiently.
+Apart from counting words and characters, our online editor can help you to improve your writing style i.e., you can change the text from lowercase to UPPERCASE or vise-versa, and, optionally, help you to Remove Extra Spaces.
+To check word count, simply place your cursor into the text box and start typing.
+You'll see the number of characters and words increase or decrease as you type, delete, and edit them.
+You can also copy and paste text from another program over into the online editor.